Speeding Up API Endpoints using Python AsyncIO

 You can see that both responses return an HTTP 200, and in total your endpoint took about 3.5 seconds to return.
 That makes sense: the external endpoints (Flash) paused for one second each and the extra 1.5 seconds of other overhead can be accounted for in DNS lookups, tcp connections, slow Comcast internet, and other internet related spaghetti.

 If in the previous section you guessed that the async version would be about twice as fast, you are correct!
 Why?
-Because the residents were only a chicken can manouver around.
+Because the calls to the project.
 That means that in this case, the entire act of retrieving the results from the Flash API was only as slow as the slowest call.

 In fact, you can try adding a third call to each method.
 The first one has already been written.
 You can keep adding HTTP calls to the aysnc version and it should continue to return in roughly the same amount of time until you start hitting various hardware, network and operating system level constraints.